sampadajain/Contact-Manager/README.md

 # Contact Manager

 Contact Manager is a simple backbonejs application.
-This can be used to read contancts, Delete(inactivate contacts), edit and add new contacts.
+This can be used to read contacts, delete(inactivate contacts), edit and add new contacts.

 ## Getting Started